harrylowkey/whatIlearn/notes/databases/locking.md

 1. READ UNCOMMITTED Isolation Level

 - Transaction 1:
-  Acquires a FOR UPDATE lock on row 1.
+  Acquires a FOR SHARE lock on row 1.
 - Transaction 2 (READ UNCOMMITTED):
   Wants to read data from row 1. <br>
   Behavior: Transaction 2 is not blocked by Transaction 1's FOR UPDATE lock.
 READ UNCOMMITTED allows dirty reads, so Transaction 2 can read uncommitted data.